Animals

 Dog registration

-All dogs must be registered within the Bundaberg region.
+All dogs must be registered within the Bundaberg Region from 12 weeks of age.

-To register your dog, amend an existing registration, change ownership of your dog or to renew a lapsed dog registration please complete our online form using the link below.
+To pay your dog registration online, register your dog, amend an existing registration, change ownership of your dog or to renew a lapsed dog registration please follow the links below.

-Register to receive your annual dog registration via email
+Register to receive your dog registration papers by email.

 Why do I need to register my dog?